ellenmichelsonphotobyrickiglinert-3photo by Ricki Glinert

 Besides teaching in Toronto and in Greenland, I’ve worked with English teachers in Guatemala, and taught for a semester in an Indiana middle school.
 As a volunteer, I’ve helped staffers at an NGO in Nicaragua with their English, and served as a U.S. Peace Corps volunteer, teaching English in Ukraine.
 I travelled back to Ukraine as a member of the first Canada Corps; we were election observers for the Orange Revolution repeat presidential run-off in the winter of 2004.

 When teaching in Toronto, I served as a local Ontario Secondary School Teachers’ Federation representative, carrying district information back to my school and school concerns forward.
-Non-school volunteer commitments have included ushering for the Hot Docs, Regent Park, and Toronto International Film Festivals and the Village Players theatre; when possible, I sing with the Toronto Raging Grannies.
+Non-school volunteer commitments have included ushering for the Hot Docs, Regent Park, and Toronto International Film Festivals and the Village Players theatre, and singing with the Toronto Raging Grannies.
 I’ve helped dish up and clean up in the Bleecker-Wellesley Activity Network’s cosy kitchen, and at The 519 Church Street Community Centre’s Sunday drop-in, which boasts an industrial-strength dishwasher that astounded me with its speed every time I pressed the buttons.
-Turning compost and finding happy earthworms with elementary-school keeners for Green Thumbs Growing Kids prepared me to join the other Red Wiggler Wranglers in my co-op.
-We recently acquired our charges; their preferences and activities, as they set about improving the soil surrounding our building, are, I am learning from the experts in our group, both eclectic and precise.
+Turning compost and finding happy earthworms with elementary-school keeners for Green Thumbs Growing Kids prepared me to join my co-op’s other Red Wiggler Wranglers.
+The experts in our group have taught the rest of us that our charges’ preferences and activities, as they change coffee grounds and chopped banana peels into nourishment for our gardens, are both eclectic and precise.

 Ellen speaking as Member of the Day, Toronto Heliconian Club, Sep.
 21, 2010